Close Search

 Harvest Reporting

 Harvest reporting is mandatory in Nebraska and can be done at a check-in location or via Telecheck.
-Seal numbers will be provided and must be attached to the antlers and the carcass.
+Seal numbers will be provided and must be kept while transporting the carcass.
+Hunters must record the seal number on their permit.
 All deer and antelope must be checked before the carcass leaves the state.
-For more information about checking your animals, see the 2025 Nebraska Big Game Guide.
+For more information about checking your animals, see the 2026 Nebraska Big Game Guide.

 Access